Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 **Show**: (Slide-Something you do) <br>
 **Say**: Something you do is a type of authentication that uses routines or patterns that are unique to you for identification. <br>
 **Ask**: Is there something in your routine that you consider unique?
 How could it be used for authentication? <br>
 **Say**: This is the least common type of authentication.
-Technology surrounding it is in the early starges of being developed and maybe become more prominent in the future.
-An example of this type of authentication would be detecting a suspicious log in at a time you aren't really active on an account.
-If you normally log into your account between 5p.m. to 10p.m., a log in at 3a.m. may be considered suspicious.
+Technology surrounding it is in the early stages of being developed and maybe become more prominent in the future.
+An example of this type of authentication would be detecting a suspicious login at a time you aren't really active on an account.
+If you normally log into your account between 5p.m. to 10p.m., a login at 3a.m. may be considered suspicious.

 **Show**: (Slide-Multifactor Authentication definition) <br>
-**Ask**: What could Mutlifactor Authentication mean? <br> **Say**: The combination of two or more types of authentication to make something more secure. <br>
+**Ask**: What could Multifactor Authentication mean? <br> **Say**: The combination of two or more types of authentication to make something more secure. <br>

 Have the students break down into individuals or small groups to come up with other examples of authentication they have seen before.
 Let them work for 3-5 minutes. <br>